-Intensive research training is offered in three programmatic areas, the Basic and Experimental Track, the Translational and Clinical Track and the Healthcare Transformation Track.
+Intensive research training is offered in three programmatic areas: the Experimental Research track, the Clinical Research track and the Healthcare Transformation Research track.

 Fellows interested in basic and experimental biology may conduct Allergy / Immunology research in a broad range of immunological disorders.
-The fellows in the basic and experimental track join a research lab where they spend the majority of their effort during research years.
-The fellows develop competency in performing research techniques that are pertinent to their particular research project.
-For example, the trainees in the laboratory may learn the following techniques: DNA cloning, sequencing, DNA chips; animal breeding, husbandry and genotyping; transgenic engineering; tissue culture; microscopy including morphometric analysis; histologic identification of lymphocytes, mast cells, eosinophils, etc.; immunohistochemistry, mRNA in situ hybridization; cytokine assays − ELISA, polymerase chain reactions; southern, northern, and western blotting; electrophoresis and data analysis: graphs, statistics and interpretation.
+The fellows in the Experimental Research track join a research laboratory, where they spend the majority of their effort during research years, and develop competency in performing research techniques that are pertinent to their particular research project.
+For example, fellows may learn the following techniques: DNA cloning, sequencing, DNA chips; animal breeding, husbandry and genotyping; transgenic engineering; tissue culture; microscopy including morphometric analysis; histologic identification of lymphocytes, mast cells, eosinophils, etc.; immunohistochemistry, mRNA in situ hybridization; cytokine assays − enzyme-linked immunosorbent assay (ELISA), polymerase chain reactions (PCR); Southern, northern, and western blotting; electrophoresis; and data analysis, graphs, statistics and interpretation.
 Fellows on the Clinical Research track may choose to enroll in graduate-level courses through the University of Cincinnati’s Immunobiology Graduate Training Program, located at Cincinnati Children’s.
 This program was designed to meet a growing demand for well-trained immunologists, both in academic institutions and in industry.

 Clinical Research Track

 Allergy / Immunology fellows interested in clinical research have several research and opportunities.
 The fellows in the Clinical Research track develop a clinical research project, on which they spend the majority of their effort during research years, and competency in performing research techniques that are pertinent to their particular research project and in data analysis, graphs, statistics and interpretation.